nedeco/fama/documentation/homesystem/HOMEASSISTANT.md

 4. Click **Submit** to save the settings.

   Note: Ensure that MQTT discovery is enabled in Home Assistant.
-This allows Fama's sensor data to be automatically detected and displayed.
+This allows Open Smart City Home's sensor data to be automatically detected and displayed.

 ## Conclusion

-Ensure that the Fama application is configured correctly to send MQTT messages.
-The MQTT username and password are required to connect to Fama via MQTT.
-Once the Fama application receives messages via the RabbitMQ, it send message via MQTT.
+Ensure that the Open Smart City Home application is configured correctly to send MQTT messages.
+The MQTT username and password are required to connect to Open Smart City Home via MQTT.
+Once the Open Smart City Home application receives messages via the RabbitMQ, it send message via MQTT.
 You can verify the integration by navigating to the Devices or Entities section in Home Assistant.
 Weather sensor data should appear as newly discovered devices or entities.

 <p>
   <img width="600px" alt="logo" src="../images/homeassistant_stations.png">